PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 10:33:16
+Last updated: 2024-04-06 10:34:24
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: For the night is dark and full of terrors.  -  Words of R'hllor